virajithaj26/reddit-thread-summarizer/README.md

-# 🤖 Reddit Thread Summarizer Automation 🧵
+# 🤖 Reddit Thread Summarizer

 An **end-to-end automation system** built using **n8n**, this project automatically summarizes Reddit threads and delivers concise summaries via **Telegram**, while storing all processed data into **Google Sheets** for tracking and analysis.